emilyeboyle/mindfully/README.md

 This project was created for our Interaction Degree Project at Northeastern University.
 Team members include Emily Boyle, Maddy Sullivan, Sara Reich, and Christine Taing.

-This project was optimized for **IPad**.
+This project was created solely for **IPad**.
 Therefore, we have not styled or optimzied it for Desktop or Mobile.
 Please view either on an IPad or in a browser emulator.

 You can find the live version of this app at [https://mindfully.now.sh](https://mindfully.now.sh)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started